A Rare Surviving 15th-Century Medieval Guest House

 Oriel window

-The fireplace bearing Abbot Vanne’s crest is now located in the main house.
+The original fireplace bearing Abbot Vanne’s crest, now in the main house.